CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/MarkdownTextBlock/InitialContent.md

         System.out.println("Hello world!");
     }

 Starting with UWP Community Toolkit v1.4, you can also use GitHub code notification by creating a block surrounded by 3x\` (3 backticks).
-So:

-*The Community Toolkit now supports Language Identifiers, as well as a `CodeBlockResolving` event, in order to provide Syntax Formatting in your Markdown.*
+This can also be used with Language Identifiers on the entering backticks, such as:

 \`\`\`java